AlexandreYembo/study-training/interview-preparation/csharp/docs/generics.md

 ### Contraint

-where T : IComparable --> As in applying a constraint to an interface where T : Product --> We can apply a constraint to a class. where T : struct --> Should be a value type where T : class --> Should be a reference type where T : new() --> T is an object that has a default constructor.
+where T : IComparable --> As in applying a constraint to an interface.

+where T : Product --> We can apply a constraint to a class.

+where T : struct --> Should be a value type.

+where T : class --> Should be a reference type.

+where T : new() --> T is an object that has a default constructor.

 #### constraint to an interface